-The Board has not adopted director term limits or a mandatory retirement policy as it believes that its robust Board evaluation and peer review process described above is effective in achieving the appropriate level of renewal of the Board's membership.
+Extendicare is committed to Board refreshment.
+To strike a balance between retaining directors with deep knowledge of the Company and adding directors with a fresh perspective, the Board will seek to maintain an average tenure of 12 years or less for its independent directors as a group.
+In addition, the Board believes that its robust Board evaluation and peer review process described above also assists in achieving the appropriate level of renewal of the Board's membership.
 As part of that process, the Board periodically reviews its composition to ensure that it continues to have the ideal mix of skills, perspectives, experience and expertise to effectively oversee management, and provide fresh ideas and viewpoints while not losing the insight and experience of longer serving directors and in particular their in-depth knowledge of the Company.
 The Company believes that it is important to achieve an appropriate balance of both to ensure the effectiveness of the Board.
-In addition, the Board assessment and peer review process encompasses an assessment of the independence of directors, including any impacts on a directors' independence as a result of his or her tenure on the board.
+In addition, the Board assessment and peer review process encompasses an assessment of the independence of directors, including any impacts on a Directors' independence as a result of his or her tenure on the Board.